synfig/synfig-docs/source/layers/motion_blur.rst

 In a graphical context, blurs are effects that imitate those situations (with more or less success).
 Motion Blur Layer allows to simulate the blur of picture, that arises by movement.

+.. _layer_motion_blur  Parameters of the Motion Blur Layer:

 Parameters of the Motion Blur Layer
 -----------------------------------